midaeng/midaeng.github.io/about/index.md

 ads: false
 ---

-Hello, this is Mijin of <b>BANG LAB.</b> from Korea.
+Hello, this is Mijin from <b>BANG LAB.</b>
 <br>I'm a maker, software developer and process engineer in Korea.<br>
-<br>I'm interested in every handcraft things and excuting my idea than only making plans for a long time.<br>
+<br>I'm interested in making every handcraft things and excuting my idea than only making plans for a long time.<br>
 <br>Now, I've been opened the BANG LAB. to show/share my portfolio. <br>
 <br>And, first thing is fragranced soy candles.<br>
 <br>XOXO- ♥<br>